NainaMKumar/Research-assistant/README.md

 A research assistant that searches, downloads, embeds, summarizes, and queries research papers from arXiv and existing papers on your computer.
 **No APIs**.
 Leverages locally downloaded models using the OpenVINO library for searching arXiv, chatting with papers, and generating embeddings.

 Works best on Intel CPU/GPU.
-Only supported for ARM CPU.
+Only CPU support for ARM platforms (no GPU).

 ## How to Use this Repo
 1. Clone the repo